Mike Neville (newsreader)

-Michael Neville, MBE (born James Armstrong Briggs, 17 October 1936 – 6 September 2017) was a British broadcaster, best known as a presenter on regional TV news in North East England.
-In a 43-year career with the BBC and ITV franchisee Tyne Tees Television.
+Michael Neville, MBE (born James Armstrong Briggs, 17 October 1936 – 6 September 2017) was a British broadcaster, best known as a presenter on regional TV news in north-east England in a 43-year career with the BBC and ITV franchisee Tyne Tees Television.
 In 1990, Neville was awarded the MBE for services to broadcasting.

 Early life

-Born as James Armstrong Briggs in Willington Quay, North Tyneside on 17 October 1936 – to James Briggs, a labourer, and Mary – he attended the Addison Potter Infant and Junior School in Willington Quay and Stephenson Memorial Secondary School in Howdon.
+Born as James Armstrong Briggs in Willington Quay, Northumberland on 17 October 1936 – to James Briggs, a labourer, and Mary – he attended the Addison Potter Infant and Junior School in Willington Quay and Stephenson Memorial Secondary School in Howdon.

 His first job at the age of 15 was at the Northern Guild of Commerce and Chamber of Trade.
 He was subsequently a junior editorial assistant at the Daily Mail's Newcastle offices.
-In 1955, he began two years of National Service in Cyprus where he rose to the rank of Corporal in the Wiltshire Regiment.
+In 1955, he began two years of National Service in Cyprus, where he rose to the rank of Corporal in the Wiltshire Regiment.
 After a short time as an insurance agent, he joined the repertory company of Newcastle Playhouse full-time in 1957 and changed his name to Michael Neville.